 During the day, the gymnasium is open to students and equipment may be signed out from the WORKout Centre.

-Students are also given the opportunity to participate in Intramural programs offered at various times during the school year, including indoor soccer, floor hockey, ultimate frisbee, volleyball, basketball and badminton.
+Students are also given the opportunity to participate in Intramural programs offered at various times during the school year, including indoor soccer, ultimate frisbee, volleyball, basketball, badminton, kinball and tchoukball.

 UNIVERSITY COLLEGE ATHLETICS